 #1 New Zealand

 New Zealand had been right at the top of my travel bucket list for years.
 I was fortunate enough to be able to cross this long-desired travel destination off my list in 2018.
-For 3 weeks hubby and I marvelled at the extraordinary volcanic landscapes, geysers, mountains, fjords, whales, dolphins, glow worms, waterfalls and some of the 3820 lakes there!
+For 3 weeks hubby and I marvelled at the curious volcanic landscapes, geysers, mountains, fjords, whales, dolphins, glow worms, waterfalls and some of the 3820 lakes there!

 As much as I enjoyed visiting cities for a short break during our road trip, it was blissful to disappear back into nature afterwards.
 I have plenty of travel stories about our New Zealand trip in store for you, but for now you can read about our 3-day break in the capital city Wellington here: